JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 3. Open the README.md in that branch at [Step 1: The Barebones ToDo App]() **TODO: Link to Section**

 ## Getting Started!
-Before we get jamming, let's make sure you're all tune
+Before we get jamming, let's make sure you're all tuned up!
+To get the most out of this session, you'll need to have a few things working in your environment:

+1. The Flutter developer environment setup to your flavor of IDE (I love VSCode, myself):

 ## 1. Pre-Requisites: Setting The Stage